About the Relapse Prevention Model

 The relapse prevention model is an intervention strategy for reducing the likelihood and seriousness of relapse after a period of sobriety.
 It helps you understand and avoid situations that may increase the risk of relapsing.

 The RP model uses various intervention strategies that allow the patient and therapist to address the steps of the relapse process.
-It considers high-risk situations the immediate relapse trigger.
-Although, it’s your response to the circumstances that decides whether you will experience a relapse.
+It considers high-risk situations to be the immediate relapse trigger, although it’s your response to the circumstances that decides whether you will experience a relapse.

-The relapse prevention model has a key feature: classifying triggers or contributors to relapse into two categories.
+The relapse prevention model has a key feature that classifies triggers or contributors to relapse into two categories.
 These are called immediate determinants and covert antecedents.

 Immediate determinants include high-risk situations, coping skills, outcome expectancies, and the abstinence violation effect.
 Covert antecedents are lifestyle inconsistencies, urges, and cravings.